 When to plant

 In zones 7 and above, beautyberry can be planted anytime the ground isn’t frozen.
-For adventurous gardeners further north, plant in the spring to get plants well-establish before winter.
+For adventurous gardeners further north, plant in the spring to get plants well-established before winter.

 If planting in a group, space plants 5 to 7 ft. apart.